Corporate Sustainability Reporting Directive (CSRD)

 Promote transparency and accountability

-The goal of the Corporate Sustainability Reporting Directive (CSRD) is to promote transparency and accountability in the area of sustainability by encouraging companies operating in the EU to disclose information on their environmental, social, and governance (ESG) performance in a consistent and comparable manner.
+The goal is to promote transparency and accountability in the area of sustainability by encouraging companies operating in the EU to disclose information on their environmental, social, and governance (ESG) performance in a consistent and comparable manner.
 It starts with the listed-companies in 2024, followed by large companies in 2025 and SMEs in 2026.
-The directive also requires companies to provide specific information on their governance structures, policies and outcomes related to ESG issues, as well as their performance in relation to identified material sustainability issues.

 Shareholder to stakeholder